Recent Storm Damage Posts

 Checking these two things this spring will help reduce your risk for water damage after heavy rains.
 But as always, we are ready to help 24/7 if you find yourself with water damage or storm damage.

-During a storm or heavy rains, drains and sewers in Avon and Avon Lake can backup.
+During a storm or heavy rains in Avon, drains and sewers in Avon and Avon Lake, OH can backup and cause water damage.
 This can cause severe damage to your property if not taken care of immediately.
 Dealing with contaminated water in Avon, Ohio is frustrating and can be dangerous.
 Sewer backups threaten your property as well as your employees and customers as it carries a risk for disease.

 Excessive rain causes water to back up from municipal sanitary sewer systems.
 If water is coming up through floor drains or sink drains in the basement, it is not rain water; you likely have a sanitary issue.
 If you experience water damage during storms, call us as soon as possible so we can begin mobilizing crews to get you back in business and that water damage "Like it never even happened."